• Skip to primary navigation

 To add an aria-label to your link just follow these simple steps:

-1. In the rich text editor create a read more link with your contextual verbiage, as you normally would.
+1. Create a read more link with your contextual verbiage, as you normally would.

 3. Follow the example below to add the aria-label and contextual text.
-With this method it is important to use a complete sentence as your label (see example).
+It is important to use a complete sentence as your label (see example).
 This is necessary because screen reader technology will read the aria-label only, ignoring the Read More link text.

 Example: